 You will notice straight away that the crew do like to involve you in making decisions about passage plans and destinations.
 It is your holiday, and where the wind allows the skipper will try and cater for your requests of anchorages.
-The old adage about the enjoying the journey not just the destination is applied to sailing aboard Pilgrim so the aim is not to rush guests into reaching a destination by a certain time (unless they need to disembark of course!) but to enjoy the sailing, the scenery, and the overall experience of classic sailing.
+The old adage about the enjoying the journey not just the destination is applied to sailing aboard Pilgrim of Brixham so the aim is not to rush guests into reaching a destination by a certain time (unless they need to disembark of course!) but to enjoy the sailing, the scenery, and the overall experience of classic sailing.

-Pilgrim represents a great example of a “working boat” with her top deck having been authentically restored to the traditional gaff rigged, sailing trawler layout.
+Pilgrim of Brixham represents a great example of a “working boat” with her top deck having been authentically restored to the traditional gaff rigged, sailing trawler layout.
 You will find various places to sit, from the oak “transom” (the stern of the boat behind the smaller (mizzen) mast) and on deck lockers around the main hatchway.
-There are no covered areas on deck so wind and waterproof clothing are recommended – we’ll send you out a kit list once you’ve booked, but Pilgrim does have some nice warm throws if you feel a bit chilly.
+There are no covered areas on deck so wind and waterproof clothing are recommended – we’ll send you out a kit list once you’ve booked, but Pilgrim of Brixham does have some nice warm throws if you feel a bit chilly.

 Once the ship has anchored for the evening, you will dine below deck in the comfortably furnished saloon where you can enjoy a home cooked, locally sourced meal and get to know your fellow shipmates before retiring for the night in your comfortable berth.

 A big part of your on board experience with Pilgrim of Brixham will be mealtimes – with all that fresh air you will get hungry, and we’ll do our utmost to serve delicious, nutritious food!